capjamesg/jamesg.blog.deb/README.md

 # Turn your blog into a .deb file

 A `.deb` file is a bundled file that you can use to distribute software on Linux machines.

 This repository provides a shell that you can use to add only a `man` page to your system's manual.

-> [!IMPORTANT]
+> [!WARNING]
 > This project was made for fun, to learn about the .deb packaging system.
 > You should never install packages whose source you do not trust.